THEVAPERSGUIDE

 • Red, swollen, or tender gums

-• Gum tissue pulling away from teeth (recession)
+• Gum tissue pulling back from teeth (recession)

-A study highlighted by the American Society for Microbiology found that e-cigarette users exhibited elevated levels of pro-inflammatory molecules, including interleukin-1B and tumor necrosis factor-a, compared to non-smokers - both key markers of gum disease.
+A study from the American Society for Microbiology found that e-cigarette users had higher levels of pro-inflammatory molecules like interleukin-1B and tumor necrosis factor-a compared to non-smokers.
+Both are markers for gum disease.

 Nicotine Stomatitis

-This is one of the most distinctive signs dentists look for.
-Nicotine stomatitis presents as white or grayish lesions on the roof of the mouth (palate), often with small red dots in the center of raised nodules.
-Despite its name, this condition is primarily caused by the heat of inhaled vapor rather than nicotine itself.
+This is a dead giveaway.
+Nicotine stomatitis shows up as white or grayish lesions on the roof of your mouth, often with small red dots in the center of raised bumps.
+The heat from inhaled vapor causes it, not the nicotine itself.

 Increased Plaque and Tartar Buildup

-Research shows that the aerosol from e-cigarettes can increase the adhesion of bacteria to tooth enamel.
-A 2018 study found that sweet-flavored e-cigarette aerosols created up to four times the microbial colonization on tooth surfaces.
-Combined with reduced saliva flow, this creates ideal conditions for plaque accumulation and tartar formation.
+Research shows e-cigarette aerosol increases how well bacteria stick to tooth enamel.
+A 2018 study found that sweet-flavored e-cigarette aerosols created up to 4x the microbial colonization on tooth surfaces.
+Combine that with reduced saliva and you get faster plaque accumulation and tartar formation.
+Disposable vapes with dessert and candy flavors tend to be the biggest culprits here.

 Tooth Staining

-While vaping causes less staining than traditional cigarettes, it's not stain-free.
-Nicotine is colorless in its pure form but oxidizes to a yellow-brown color when exposed to oxygen.
-Over time, this can cause noticeable yellowing of the teeth, particularly along the gum line and between teeth.
+Vaping stains less than cigarettes.
+But it still stains.
+Nicotine is colorless when pure, but it oxidizes to a yellow-brown when exposed to oxygen.
+Over time, this causes yellowing along the gum line and between teeth.

 Oral Health Effects: Vaping vs. Smoking Comparison